 - After all departmental reviews have been approved, the customer will return to ISD to pay for the permit and receive their permit and placard.
 An ISD specialist will compile your permit set.
 Approximately 24 hours after permit issuance the compiled approved permit set will be available for download from the ePlan Review portal.

 - The permit applicant is responsible for printing the approved permit set to have available on the project site for inspections.
 Commercial construction drawing sets should be printed on a minimum sheet size of 18” x 24.”
 When printed the plans should be of a legible and easily readable scale.
 Other than site plan drawings, no drawing should be printed at a scale smaller than 1/8” = 1’-0.”
 Supporting documentation such as project specifications, manufacturer’s product data sheets and structural calculations are permitted to be printed on 8 ½” x 11” sheets.

-- If the plans are rejected by Zoning, ISD, DHS or DES, the customer must make the required edits to their plans and submit plan revisions through the ePlan Review portal for all subsequent reviews.
-Only the revised drawings will need to be uploaded through the ePlan portal.
+- If the plans are rejected by Zoning, ISD, DHS or DES, the customer must make the required edits to their plans/drawings and submit plan revisions through the ePlan Review portal for all subsequent reviews.
 The sheet file names MUST remain the same as the originally submitted files.
 The revised set will require reviews from all reviewers and review groups regardless of which department or reviewers rejected or approved the original plan set.

 - Once the permit is issued, the customer can begin their construction.

 - Most building permits require additional trade permits (mechanical, electrical, plumbing and fire) to complete construction.
 These permits require separate submission and review.
 At this time, these permits are reviewed through a paper process.
-Trade permits are started and issued at the Inspection Services Department (ISD) which is located on the 10th floor of 2100 Clarendon Blvd.
+Trade permits are started and issued by the Inspection Services Department (ISD).